longnow/icu-transliterator-service/README.md

 This is a simple node.js web service to transliterate text via ICU [rule-based transliterators](http://userguide.icu-project.org/transforms/general#TOC-Rule-Based-Transliterators).
 It requires the `icu-transliterator` module, for which you will need to [install ICU components](https://github.com/longnow/node-icu-transliterator).

-To start the server, simply run:
+To start the server, install modules via `npm install`, then simply run:

 ```
 $ node index.js